mtnbkr88/ESP32OTAWebUpdater/README.md

 # ESP32 OTA Web Updater

-ESP32 OTA web firmware and EEPROM eraser using esp_http_server.h
+ESP32 OTA web firmware and EEPROM/Preferences eraser using esp_http_server.h

-03/25/2020 Ed Williams
+07/11/2021 Ed Williams

-This is a shell which includes a password protected Over-The-Air firmware update web server which includes the option to erase EEPROM.
+This is a shell which includes a password protected Over-The-Air firmware update web server which includes the option to erase EEPROM/Preferences.
 It also includes the following:

   - Web implementation is based on esp_http_server.h.
   - The use of a static IP address.